RTleader/rtleader.github.io/content/posts/elsalvadormissions_post.md

 description: A detailing of the things I saw, experienced, & realized in the missions field during my church's Medical Missions Trip to El Salvador June 2024.
 draft: true
 ---
-Our church recently went on a missions trip to El Salvador for a week
+Our church recently went on a medical missions trip to El Salvador for a week.